This guidance covers:

 However, you should understand that you may not be able to get assistance for things that happened before you became a member.

-If you are unable to find out whom your representative is locally, then contact PCS headquarters or your local PCS office.
-Details of telephone numbers are also in your PCS diary.
+If you can't find out who your local rep is contact PCS headquarters or your local PCS office.

 If possible, try to have your membership number available, as this will make it easier to put you in touch with the right person.

-Except for very straightforward cases, where a representative may be able to give you an immediate opinion, your PCS representative will arrange a time when you can meet with them to discuss your issues.
+Except for very straightforward cases, where we may be able to give you an immediate opinion, your PCS rep will arrange a time when you can meet with them to discuss your issues.

 You should expect the initial meeting with your representative to be held in private and without interruption.

-The meeting between you and your PCS representative will be confidential and he/she will not discuss your case with anyone unless you agree, other than to seek further guidance on your behalf.
+The meeting between you and your PCS representative will be confidential - they won't talk about your case with anyone unless you agree, other than to seek further guidance on your behalf.

-You should prepare your case thoroughly before you meet your union representative – you will know all of the facts of your case while your representative will almost certainly be hearing all of it for the first time.
+You should prepare your case thoroughly before you meet your union rep– you will know all of the facts of your case while your rep will almost certainly be hearing all of it for the first time.
 Make sure you are clear about what the issue is about.

 Bring copies of all the relevant papers, minutes and letters pertaining to your case and make sure that these papers are in chronological order.

-The representative is likely to ask you questions and take notes.
+The rep is likely to ask you questions and take notes.
 Notes also remain confidential and will be locked away or kept secure.

-You may ask to see any notes that are kept on you by your representative.
+You can ask to see any notes that are kept on you by your representative.

-If the case is something that the representative has not come across before then he or she may ask your permission to speak to another representative, full-time officer or the PCS Legal and Personal Case Unit to seek further advice.
+If the case is something that the rep hasn't come across before then he or she may ask your permission to speak to another representative, full-time officer or the PCS Legal and Personal Case Unit to seek further advice.

-It is up to you whether you allow a representative to do this but it will be difficult for them to do their job if you don't.
+It is up to you whether you allow a rep to do this but it will be difficult for them to do their job if you don't.

-Once you have explained your case and answered any questions that your representative may have asked, you will then need to agree with him or her what happens next.
+Once you have explained your case and answered any questions that your rep may have asked, you will then need to agree with him or her what happens next.

-You may receive in writing a copy of what you have agreed with your representative and you should check this carefully to ensure that there are no errors.
+You may receive in writing a copy of what you have agreed with your rep and you should check this carefully to ensure that there are no errors.

-How your representative helps you will depend on the circumstances of the case and what you want or are prepared to accept.
+How your rep helps you will depend on the circumstances of the case and what you want or are prepared to accept.

-Your representative will advise on the options available to you, and the best course of action to take.
+Your repwill advise on the options available to you, and the best course of action to take.

 It remains your decision if you wish to follow their advice, although, if you do not follow the advice given, there may be a limit as to how much help your representative can then give you.

-Sometimes your representative can provide you with the information you need by referring you to the codes and manuals that can be so difficult to navigate.
+Sometimes your repcan provide you with the information you need by referring you to the codes and manuals that can be so difficult to navigate.

 They may be able to reassure you based on their experience of others in your position and advise you what to do next.